Education (ED)

 Spring Semester

-Students accepted into the elementary and special education licensure will complete an early field experience in the spring semester of third year of study.
+Students accepted into elementary licensure will complete an early field experience in the spring semester of third year of study.
 The early field experience will be 2 full days a week in an approved setting.

 This course meets the General Education Active Learning requirement.